 This critical commercial step is referred to as “scale-up.”
 The scale-up timeline typically requires a minimum of 18 months and a significant investment in resources, such as high precision consumable tooling, complex production automation and specialized packaging equipment.

 Production scale-up: plan early with later needs in mind

-Planning for the eventual production scale-up of an automated cartridge assembly process is an essential activity to initiate in the product design and early development phase.
+Planning for the eventual production scale-up of an automated cartridge assembly process is an essential activity to initiate early in Point of Care diagnostic product development.
 The primary consideration is to provide a flexible strategy that accommodates the demand and forecast uncertainty associated with a new product launch, as well as options for quickly reacting to changes in the volume and timing forecast.

 Specific areas to address include: